WSU-Quantum-Sciences/wsu-quantum-sciences.github.io/pages/research.md

 We study quantum algorithms, quantum machine learning, and quantum error correction.

 ### Quantum Hardware
-We are interested in room-temperature quantum devices and how qubit topology affects algorithm implementability.
+We are interested in room-temperature quantum devices and how qubit topology affects algorithm performance.

 ## Publications